yuichiro12/cactus/README.md

 ```

 ## recommendation
-Play with your own bgm and it's nicer.
+With your own bgm, it will be nicer.